Why Is My Breast Milk a Different Color?

-If you pay close attention to your pumped breast milk, you might notice that it changes in color slightly, and even seems to change in consistency.
+If you pay close attention to your pumped breast milk, you might notice that it changes in color slightly.
+It might even seem to change in consistency.
 This is all completely normal and just shows how incredibly complex and intuitive our breast milk is.

 The color of your breast milk is also sometimes dependent on the food you are eating.
-Different foods, medications, and dyes can change the color of your milk, but are completely harmless.
+Different foods, medications, and dyes can change the color of your milk.
+This change in color is completely harmless.

 Here is a simple breakdown of what might be causing your breast milk to be a variety of colors: